HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Methods

-As depicted in Figure \ref{scan}, to conduct a comprehensive analysis of state selection outcomes, we aggregated the results obtained from various scans, employing two rounds of normalization.
-For an intermediate feature derived from the Hyperspectral Continuous Scan Block(HCSB), denoted as $F_i'$, the subsequent output feature $F_{i+1}'$ of the HCSB can be precisely articulated as follows:
+As depicted in Figure \ref{scan}, we aggregated the results obtained from various scans, employing two rounds of normalization.
+For an intermediate feature derived from HCSB, denoted as $F_i'$, the subsequent output feature $F_{i+1}'$ of the HCSB can be precisely articulated as follows:

 where $F_j$ represents the reordered 2D features, and t represents the number of rearranged sequences.
+When $i$ is odd, it indicates forward scanning, when $i$ is even, it signifies backward.